 Hours: Wednesday through Sunday from 11am to 4pm

 Get Here: Get off at the Chinatown on the Hop On/Hop Off bus, take the Powell/Hyde Cable Car from Union Square or take either the 1 California or the 30 Stockton bus from Union Square.
 You can also take a cab from Union Square for around $15.

-The Go San Francisco card is a multi-day pass that gives you access to more than 25 attractions in San Francisco and the surrounding areas.
+The Go City is a multi-day pass that gives you access to more than 25 attractions in San Francisco and the surrounding areas.
 It includes admission to some of the history museums in San Francisco including the California Academy of Sciences, the Walt Disney Museum, and the Beat Museum.

-With this card, you also gain access into the Aquarium of the Bay, the Exploratorium and the Conservatory of Flowers.
-Other benefits of the card include bike rentals, a Golden Gate Bay Cruise and a one way ticket on one of the famous San Francisco cable cars.
+With this pass, you also gain access into the Aquarium of the Bay, the Exploratorium and the Conservatory of Flowers.
+Other benefits of it include bike rentals, a Golden Gate Bay Cruise and a one way ticket on one of the famous San Francisco cable cars.

-By buying the Go Card, you also save money.
+By buying the Go City pass, you also save money.
 You pay only a fraction of the cost of admission to all of these attractions than if you paid for them separately.
-Discover even more benefits and pick up your Go San Francisco card today!
+Discover even more benefits and pick up your Go City pass today!